SAM-NZ-1127/CODEPATH-AND101-PROJECT_04/README.md

 ## Notes

-Learned about how to add interactvity within the apps.
-Also experimented with layout contrains extensively. and learned many new functionalities about android studio.
+Learned about how to add interactivity within the apps.
+I also experimented with layout constraints extensively.
+I learned many new functionalities about Android Studio.

 ## License